riddhikasralikar/snap-to-dust/README.md

 - Built the frontend and handled the visual interaction

 ## Team
-Created with a team of 3 during a 3-hour sprint.
+Created with a team of 3 in 3 hours.